Image Slider

 Tip: Consider the Hokkaido Rail Pass, available exclusively to international visitors.
 This pass allows unlimited rides on all JR lines in Hokkaido (excluding the Hokkaido Shinkansen) and some buses.

-Where to stay in Hokkaido in winter
+Where to Stay in Hokkaido in Winter

 1. Sapporo

-Sapporo's public transportation is also very accessible, making it a great option for those who can't drive in Japan, with buses and subways providing convenient connections.
+Sapporo's public transportation is very accessible, making it a great option for those who can't drive in Japan, with buses and subways providing convenient connections.

 Read more: Best Things to Do in Sapporo